futureverse/future.p2p/README.md

 $ ssh pipe.pico.sh pipe p2p -a bob,carol,diana
 ```

+This can be done from anywhere in the world and it does not have to be
-This will allow 'bob', 'carol', 'diana' and 'alice' themselves to
+where you run R. This will allow 'bob', 'carol', 'diana' and 'alice'
-connect to the P2P cluster named `alice/p2p`.
-As long as 'alice'
+themselves to connect to the P2P cluster named `alice/p2p`.
+As long as
-maintains the above SSH connect, this cluster is available to all of
+'alice' maintains the above SSH connect, this cluster is available to
-the listed members.
+all of the listed members.

 ## Parallelize via friends P2P Network